jespigno/Text-based-game-Group38/README.md

 -amount of enemies defeated (int),
 -player name (string), and
 -cat café name (string).

+Lastly, there will be strucs for each level/task in the game storing information like:
+- has the level been cleared already? (bool),
+- what kind of ghosts can appear in this level (char),
+- what kind of items can appear in this level (char),
+- the level range for enemies than can spawn (int for lower bound, int for upper bound).

 3. Dynamic memory management
 Arrays and pointers used in map generation for every task